OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

   Without correction, your Digital Surface Models (DSM), Digital Terrain Models (DTM), and derived CHM will be **offset vertically**, often by **20 to 50 meters** depending on location.

 * **Consistency across years**
-  Applying geoid correction ensures that metrics like CHM are directly comparable across time points and regions—even if the original Lidar datasets used different vertical datums.
+  Applying geoid correction ensures that metrics like DSM and DTM are directly comparable across time and regions—even if the original lidar datasets are referenced to different vertical datums.

-* **Required for scientific accuracy**
-  When conducting ecological analysis, carbon stock estimation, or forest structure change detection, **absolute elevation matters**.
-Vertical bias can distort CHM values and affect downstream statistics.

 #### How it’s applied:

-* A geoid grid (e.g., `geoid_18_CONUS_save32612.gtx`) stores the vertical separation between the ellipsoid and the geoid in meters for every location.
+* A geoid grid (e.g., `geoid_18_CONUS_save32612.gtx`- see below for how to generate the gtx file) stores the vertical separation between the ellipsoid and the geoid in meters for every location.
-* During CHM processing, the script **adds this correction raster** to the DSM and DTM layers using bilinear resampling to apply a smooth, spatially-aware adjustment.
+* During the processing, the script **adds this correction raster** to the DSM and DTM layers using bilinear resampling to apply a smooth, spatially-aware adjustment.
 * The correction is done **after rasterization** but before differencing DSM and DTM.

 #### How to obtain or generate it: